kurisubrooks/thaumiccheater/README.md

 thaumiccheater
 ==============

-a website with fancy plugins that help with your Thaumcraft experience~
+a website with some fancy coding, to help you with your thaumcraft research~